 An initial demonstration of the random matrix generation routine, matrix multiplication, and matrix display is provided in pcmatrix.c int main().
 The matrix multiplication output format should be followed for the actual program implementation.

-The following parameters are defined in pcmatrix.h:
+The following constant parameters and global values are defined in pcmatrix.h: